rwtodd/org.rwtodd.crypto.spritz/README.md

      11 class files (24kb).

 I think I'll stick with the java version!

+_Edit 2015-08-15_: I also implemented enough to do hashing in golang.
+Check out the `go_version` subdirectory's README.md to see how that went!
+Spoiler
+alert: the coding was great but it ran at half speed compared to scala.

 The class has all the
 methods int he PDF spec, and exposes the ones like